About the course

-The classes for this course will take place in Minden House, which is specifically designed to be our 'safe' learning place for students with SEN.
+Classes for this Pathway will take place in Minden House, which is designed to offer a safe, supportive and inclusive environment for students with SEND.

 Where will the course take me?

-Pathway to Adulthood is person-centred to ensure that students are continually making progress towards the next stage of their plans for preparation to adulthood.
-Students may continue on this Pathway for a 2nd year, or if appropriate, an alternative option could be the Pathway to Employment.
+Through a person-centred approach to learning, Pathway to Adulthood ensures that students are continually making progress towards the next stage of their plans for moving into adulthood and preparing to live as independently as possible in the future.
+Students may continue on this Pathway for a second year or, if appropriate, move onto the Pathway to Employment.

 Will I need any materials or equipment?